| Title: | Modeling, Standardization and Testing for Provider Profiling |

 A ggplot object which is a caterpillar plot for the standardized measures.

-objectProvide confidence intervals for provider effects or standardized measures from from a fixed effect linear model.
+linear_cre objectProvide confidence intervals for provider effects or standardized measures from a correlated random effect linear model.

 a model fitted from |